ts-docs/ts-docs/docsPages/Guides/Options.md

 ### assets

 A path to a folder with assets with additional assets for the docs.
-It will copy all files and folders inside that folder.
+It will copy all files and folders inside that folder and paste them inside the generated `./assets` folder.

 ### logo

 A logo to use.
 It MUST be inside the folder provided to the `assets` option.
+The logo will be placed in the sidebar, below the name.